 “It’s a death sentence, Willie”.

 “I need volunteers.”
 Desperate to get into the action, my hand shot up.
-“Thank you Walsh,
+“Thank you Walsh, are you sure?”

 “Yes sir.”
 I replied, pushing out my chest and saluting smartly as I could.

 “Good, here is another one for you Mac.” said the Lieutenant, gesturing to a shorter man

 Corporal Francis MacCormack was a Cork man, a dark, wiry, regular who had served with the regiment in India.
 Although it was Winter, he had his sleeves rolled up.
 His home was in the army and a clearly at home in the trenches.
 MacCormack smiled,